lanseafood/Dragonfly/README.md

 # Top level is all the work I have so far about the interactive markers and the 3d model.

 ## Setup:
-clone repo into new repository named 'rrbot_description' (or whatever you would like)
+clone repo into new repository named 'rrbot_description'

 in your ROS workspace run '<workspace_name>_make

 ## To run the interactive marker alone:
 1. roscore
-2. rosrun rrbot_description simple_marker_test
+2. rosrun rrbot_description test_marker
+3. rosrun rrbot_description subscriber
-3. rosrun rviz rviz
+4. rosrun rviz rviz

 #### add interactive marker component in Rviz
-1. Make sure update topic is simple_marker/update
-..* (click anywhere on rviz)
+1. Make sure update topic is test_finger_marker/update ..* (click anywhere on rviz)
-2. Move the box around with arrows
-3. Click on box to see menu display
+2. Click on part(s) to see the messages pop up in subscriber terminal

 ## To see 3D model launch:
 1. roscore